Observer Status at the United Nations

 This has been the outcome of a long process that was initiated by Portugal and was adopted unanimously by all member states.

-Within this framework of cooperation with the UN the EPLO, during 2015, has been granted the Observer Status at both:
+Within this framework of cooperation with the UN the EPLO, was granted Observer Status in 2015 at both:

 - The International Labor Organization (ILO), a UN agency